-Now that you have all three reports, plan out a solid portion of your day to cross-reference and audit each of them together.
+Now that you have all three reports, plan out a solid portion of your day to cross-reference and audit each of them.
 You have two main goals during this step.

 The credit bureaus and lenders must investigate and respond within 30 days.
-This means you should wait at least 45 days in order for any mail documents to arrive.
-A response will contain one of two replies for each dispute item stating that the inaccuracies were either removed or that they disagree with your claim.
+This means you should wait at least 45 days for any mail documents to arrive.
+A response will contain one of two replies for each disputed item: the inaccuracies were removed or they disagree with your claim.
 If they disagree, do not give up.
 Attempt to find more documentation supporting your position and contact the reporting agency again.

-For any items that are successfully removed, you will be provided another copy of your updated credit report.
-Legally, any items changed or removed cannot be restored to the original version without proof from the information provider and without first contacting you concerning this proof.
-You may also request that the credit bureaus send notices of these corrections to any potential lender who requested your report in the last six months.
+You will be provided another copy of your updated credit report for any items that are successfully removed.
+Legally, any items changed or removed cannot be restored to the original version without proof from the information provider.
+The provider must also contact you first about this proof.
+You may also request that the credit bureaus send notices of these corrections to any potential lender that requested your report in the last six months.

-Follow all of the steps above with patience and diligence an you’ll have done all that can be done in the credit repair side of increasing your FICO score.
+Follow all of the steps above with patience and diligence and you’ll have done all that can be done in the credit repair side of increasing your FICO score.
 It’s a lot of work and takes quite a large amount of time.
-If you don’t want to be bothered with it, we’ve provided a list of trusted professionals below that you can consult.
-They can manage the entire process for you so you don’t have to get lost in this mess of paperwork and headaches.
+If you don’t want to be bothered with it, we’ve provided a list of trusted credit repair professionals below that you can manage the entire credit repair process for you.

-While a guide such as this one can surely make the process of credit repair a bit easier, there’s truly no such thing as easy or quick credit restoration.
-The entire ordeal requires an inordinate amount of patience and focus.
-Many folks decide they don’t have it in them or would rather just not spend the time.
+While a guide such as this one can make the process of credit repair easier, there’s no such thing as easy or quick credit restoration.
+The ordeal requires patience and focus to do well.
+Many people decide they don’t have it in them or would rather just not spend the time.
 And that’s perfectly fine because there are professionals who can help you out and take the burden off of your shoulders.

-We at Credit Marvel have narrowed down the list of professionals to include only the best credit repair companies out there.
+We at Credit Marvel have narrowed down the list of professionals to include only the best credit repair companies.
 Please be aware that there are a lot of scams out there.
-You run the risk of encountering cheats who offer convenience while promising the world, and give nothing in return.
-Protect yourself from further fraud by not straying from the professionals listed here on our site:
+You run the risk of encountering cheats who offer convenience while promising the world and give nothing in return.
+Protect yourself from further fraud by not straying from the professionals listed here on our site.

-Let the pros analyze your credit report, outline a personalized road-map to achieving your goals, go through the dispute process with the credit bureaus, and even negotiate with your creditors to help reduce your payments and get you back on track.
-If the thought of working through this process gives you the slightest anxiety or procrastination, just hand it over to a specialist and be done with it.
+Let the pros analyze your credit report, outline a personalized roadmap to achieving your goals, go through the dispute process with the credit bureaus, and even negotiate with your creditors to help reduce your payments and get you back on track.

 Credit Repair Company Reviews:

 Fixing problematic items on your credit report is only the first step to maintaining and increasing your credit score.
-First and foremost, make sure you’re paying your bills and any loans on time so that your score will not only stay as high as it is, but will grow over time.
+The first step is to make sure you’re paying your bills and any loans on time.
+This will help maintain a higher score as well as increase it over time.
 If you encounter any future problems with debt or have debt now, immediately contact your lender to explain the issue and negotiate better terms.
 Many lenders will be happy to help you since it helps them as well.
 As you continue to use credit, try not to float a balance of more than 30% of your overall credit limit.
 Anything above this ratio can begin to lower your score again.